ETM-Proterozoic/etmp-docs/docs/develop/network-details/full-node-binaries.md

 <TabItem value="mainnet">

-# Polygon Full Node Setup Using Binaries
+# ETM3 Full Node Setup Using Binaries

 This section guides you through starting and running a full node on a binary.

-For the system requirements, see [Minimum Technical Requirements](https://docs.polygon.technology/docs/develop/network-details/technical-requirements).

 :::note

 Steps in this guide involve waiting for the Heimdall and Bor services to fully sync.
 This process takes several days to complete.

-Alternatively, you can use a maintained snapshot, which will reduce the sync time to a few hours.
-For detailed instructions, see [Snapshot Instructions for Heimdall and Bor](https://forum.matic.network/t/snapshot-instructions-for-heimdall-and-bor/2278).

-For snapshot download links, see [Polygon Chains Snapshots](https://snapshots.matic.today/).

 :::